TaherMerchant25/LLM-Based-Automated-Code-Repair-Agent/README.md

-# 🔧 QuixBugs AutoFix: Large-Scale Bug Repair with Gemini AI
+# 🔧 QuixBugs AutoFix: Multi-Agent Code Correction System

 ## 🧠 Project Overview

-**QuixBugs AutoFix** is a high-throughput, AI-powered pipeline designed to automatically fix buggy implementations in the [QuixBugs dataset](https://github.com/jkoppel/QuixBugs).
-It leverages the Gemini 1.5 model to repair Python functions that contain exactly one bug, using an intelligent prompt system and rigorous test-driven validation.
+**QuixBugs AutoFix** is a robust, multi-agent code correction framework designed to automatically detect, repair, and validate buggy Python functions from the QuixBugs dataset.
+It supports both a modular pipeline approach using dedicated agents and a fast, single-agent alternative for rapid batch correction.
+The system uses the Gemini 1.5 family of models for analysis, repair, and validation.

 ---